Dr Bertram Logo

 Hong Kong 香港

-Clinical considerations for FUE hair restoration in stable scalp scar tissue.
+Clinical considerations for hair restoration in stable scalp scar ( Scarring Alopecia ).

 Understanding Scarring Alopecia